 Given an appropriate mortality model, the pricing of longevity derivatives narrows down to the specification of a reasonable market price of longevity risk process (or parameter) - $\lambda(t)$ in our setting.
 Hence, we need to answer the question whether such a process can be reasonably derived from Risk Margin requirements.
-In the literature, several ideas have already been proposed on how such processes could be obtained, e.g. from market annuity quotes (cf. Lin and Cox (2005)) or other asset classes like stocks (cf. Loeys et al. (2007)), but none of these approaches is really satisfactory.13
+In the literature, several ideas have already been proposed on how such processes could be obtained, e.g. from market annuity quotes (cf. Lin and Cox (2005)) or other asset classes like stocks (cf. Loeys et al. (2007)), but none of these approaches is really satisfactory.
+For a thorough discussion of this issue, we refer to Bauer et al. (2010).

 A company which is completely hedged against longevity risk does not have to provide any solvency capital for longevity risk anymore.
-In our setting, where the reference company is only exposed to longevity risk, this obviously reduces the future cost of solvency capital to zero.
-Thus, the company might be interested in securitizing its longevity risk as long as the transaction price does not exceed the present value of the future cost of capital in case it keeps the risk.14 By definition, the Risk Margin is equal to this present value for a typical insurance company and therefore, it corresponds to the maximum price such a company would be willing to pay for longevity risk securitization.
+In our setting, where the reference company is solely exposed to longevity risk this obviously reduces the future cost of solvency capital to zero.
+Thus, neglecting any possible credit risk arising from a longevity transaction, the company might be interested in securitizing its longevity risk as long as the transaction price does not exceed the present value of the future cost of capital in case it keeps the risk.
+By definition, the Risk Margin is equal to this present value for a typical insurance company and therefore, it corresponds to the maximum price such a company would be willing to pay for longevity risk securitization.
 Consequently, the Sharpe ratios in Table 9 reflect the level of risk compensation a typical market supplier of longevity risk might accept and hence, what a reasonable market price of longevity risk could be.